-Critical Success factors, or CSFs are elements that are vital for a strategy to be successful or for an objective to be achieved.
-These are often used to denote the mission statements, vision of an organization, or simply for a business strategy.
-CSFs represent something that has to be in place for an objective/project to succeed.
-The achievement of CSF drives the strategy forward.
+CSFs are elements that are vital for a strategy to be successful or for an objective to be achieved.
+These are often used to denote a mission statement, the vision of an organization, or simply for a business strategy.
+CSFs represent something that has to be in place for an objective/project to succeed—achieving CSFs drives your strategy forward.

-Threshold indicates acceptable performance on a KPI, and adds definitive value to key performance indicator (KPI).
-For example, an “indicator” of the size of a table would be that it could fit a small pool table on it or large enough to seat six people.
-It is indicative of its size, but not a measure whether it meets the requirements or not, which is denoted by quantifying the size, for example a table with length 3 feet by 6 feet, which becomes the threshold for acceptance.
+Threshold indicates acceptable performance on a KPI and adds definitive value to key performance indicator (KPI).
+For example, an “indicator” of the size of a table would be that it could fit a small pool table on it or that it’s large enough to seat six people.
+It is indicative of its size but doesn’t measure whether or not it meets the requirements.That’s denoted by quantifying the size; for example, a 3 feet by 6 feet table, which becomes the threshold for acceptance.

-The whole purpose of KPIs is to identify certain metrics and define thresholds for those metrics that indicate levels of performance.
-These levels of performance are then used to indicate achievement of CSFs, which are also measurable, but typically only have binary values - yes and no. The whole point of a CSF is to be able to say, "Yes, that factor has been realized."
+The whole purpose of using KPIs is to identify certain metrics and define thresholds for those metrics that indicate levels of performance.
+These levels of performance are then used to indicate achievement of CSFs, which are also measurable, but typically only have binary values—yes and no. The whole point of a CSF is to be able to say, “Yes, that factor has been realized.”

 KPI = customer satisfaction (quantifiable, follows an approach to measure) + Threshold = > 70%